bdeckard92/dupUT/01-Class-Content/21-MERN/01-Activities/05-useEffect-fetch/README.md

 Work with a partner to implement the following user story:

-* As a developer, I want to use the `useEffect` Hook to make HTTP calls using `fetch` and a search term to the Giphy API.
+* As a developer, I want to use the `useEffect` Hook to make HTTP calls to the Giphy API using `fetch` and a search term.

 ## Acceptance Criteria

-* It's done when I use the `useEffect` to run the `handleSearchGiphy()` function with a search term of your choice as the argument.
+* It is done when I use the `useEffect` to run the `handleSearchGiphy()` function with a search term of my choice as the argument.

-* It's done when a GIF is displayed on the page when the page is loaded.
+* It is done when a GIF is displayed on the page when the page is loaded.

-* It's done when I can search for another GIF and a new GIF is returned.
+* It is done when I can search for another GIF and a new GIF is returned.

-* It's done when the result of the GIF search replaces the GIF on the page.
+* It is done when the result of the GIF search replaces the GIF on the page.

 ---